revalew/raspberry-pi-usb-gadget/README.md

 <br/>

-## Windows - configured through control panel.
+## Windows - configured through control panel

 > [!WARNING]
 > DID NOT TEST, BUT WAS WORKING FINE WITH RPi4 AS USB GADGET SOME TIME AGO!